BlackSaltFish/understandinges6/manuscript/09-Classes.md

 In this example, the `Shape` class constructor throws an error whenever `new.target` is `Shape`, meaning that `new Shape()` always throws an error.
 However, you can still use `Shape` as a base class, which is what `Rectangle` does.
 The `super()` call executes the `Shape` constructor and `new.target` is equal to `Rectangle` so the constructor continues without error.

-I> Since classes can't be called without `new`, the `new.target` property is never `undefined` inside of a class constructor.
+> Since classes can't be called without `new`, the `new.target` property is never `undefined` inside of a class constructor.

 ## Summary